 Bee Friendly Gardening

 Your yard should be an oasis for butterflies, birds and bees.
-Plant flowers and provide a source of water and follow the steps here to attract bees and here to attract butterflies.
+Plant flowers and provide a source of water like bird bath fountains and follow the steps here to to attract bees and here to attract butterflies.
 Avoid using pesticides and herbicides in your garden.
 That doesn’t mean you have to surrender your veggies to the bugs, there are plenty of natural ways to get rid of pests and weeds.
 Get the full tutorial for DIY natural herbicides here and for pesticides here.
 Get in touch with a gardener near you to learn about the kinds of bee-friendly flowers that suit your climate zone.

 Making a safe, attractive firepit is cheap and easy and you’ll be roasting marshmallows in no time.
 Having a space for campfires in your own yard means you amp up your star gazing game.
 Have friends for drinks around the fire and barbecue with that real campfire taste!
 Making a firepit is a cheap and easy project and it will encourage your kids to spend more time outside.
 Get a full guide to making firepits here.